oauthstuff/draft-oauth-rar/main.md

 * Device Authorization Request as specified in [@!RFC8628],
 * Backchannel Authentication Requests as defined in [@OpenID.CIBA].

 Parameter encoding is determined by the respective context.
-In the context of an authorization request according to [@!RFC6749], the parameter is encoded using the `application/x-www-form-urlencoded` format of the serialized JSON as shown in the following example:
+In the context of an authorization request according to [@!RFC6749], the parameter is encoded using the `application/x-www-form-urlencoded` format of the serialized JSON as shown in the following using the example from (#authz_details) (line breaks for display purposes only):

 ```
 GET /authorize?response_type=code